-- Effective for the Group for annual period beginning on 1 May 2022 - Effective for the Group for annual period beginning on 1 May 2023 - (3) Effective date to be determined
+- Effective for the Group for annual period beginning on 1 May 2023 - Effective for the Group for annual period beginning on 1 May 2024 - (3) Effective date to be determined

-The Group will apply the above new standard, amendments to standards, accounting guideline and interpretation when they become effective.
-The Group anticipates that the application of the above new standard, amendments to standards, accounting guideline and interpretation have no material impact on the results and the financial position of the Group.
+The Group will apply the above Amendments when they become effective.
+The Group anticipates that the application of the above have no material impact on the results and the financial position of the Group.